David-Aflokkat/FastAPI_MongoDB_starter/README.md

 -> First you need to create a database on MongoDB website. you'll get the liknk to your new database:
-"mongodb+srv://<user>:<password>@clustertest.egpmhqq.mongodb.netretryWrites=true&w=majority"
-the User and Password should be field with the informations you provided at the creation of your database.
+"mongodb+srv://"user">:"password">@clustertest.egpmhqq.mongodb.netretryWrites=true&w=majority".
+The "User" and "Password" should be field with the informations you provided at the creation of your database.gi

 -> Then go to Config/dataBase.py and change the link with your informations